TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/design-system.md

   announced and not only shown.
 - **Skip-to-content** link in the shell.
 - **Sinhala/Tamil** get `overflow-wrap: anywhere` and looser line height.
+- **`<html lang>` tracks the chosen language**, set by `src/i18n` on every change.
+  It selects the screen reader's voice — an English synthesiser reading Sinhala is unintelligible rather than accented — and lets the browser resolve the right face from the font stack instead of guessing per glyph run.
+Individual labels that are *not* in the document language (the language picker's own options) carry their own `lang` for the same reason.

 ---